hollowaytape/last-armageddon/last_armageddon.md

 	* Error detection is a 32-bit CRC.
 		* Hm.
 With and without the header, the CRC-32 doesn't seem to match what I get from a generator online.
 	* Error correction is a RSPC (Reed Solomon)
+* One possible solution - in a reinserter, reinsert blocks as Mode 2, which doesn't have error detection/correction.
+More room for data that way too.

+* Scratch all that, use isopatch.
+	* isopatch hikou.lst LA7.iso /M1
+	* Try reinserting the whole data track?
+		* That works.
+Use track2.iso (has headers + CRCs and stuff).
+Edit it, then run:
+			* isopatch hikou.lst LA7.iso /M1
+			* (can rename hikou.lst to anything)
+			* Hm.
+This worked once but it's been crashing without patching the iso all the other times.
+Need to investigate further.